 When you are on the search for how to naturally increase milk supply, sleep always seems to come up.
 I can not say this enough, sleep is very important.
 Sleep for your body is needed for well pretty much everything.
 One of the things that are seriously affected by a lack of sleep is hormone production.
 Those same hormones control all sorts of day-to-day issues but also the production of milk.
 Trust me I have tried to cut the sleep corners (SO MANY TIMES) and it never ends well.
 Just know that your body knows what it needs, and yes sleep is a big one!

 8. Breastfeed Often

 While you are in the process to bump up your milk supply, nurse your baby often.
 Breastfeeding, simply put, is a supply and demand issue.
 Breastfeeding puts more of a demand on your body than does pumping, the result is more milk production.
 Many moms go to pumping due to pain and a bad latch if that is the case find a good lactation consultant.
 In most cases, a hospital or doctors office can get you in contact with a lactation consultant free of charge.

 While breastfeeding has its highs and lows, all of science agrees it’s a far superior food source for your baby.
 Having a low milk supply is a concern many mothers share.
 However with a little Mother Nature and a little know how low milk supply, can, for the most part, be solved.
-Nutrition and herbs have been the keys for ages to boosting a mothers milk supply.
-As luck would have it the natural route is still the best path for a good milk supply ♡♡♡
+Good nutrition & herbs have been the keys on how to naturally increase milk supply for ages.
+As luck or rather mother nature would have it the natural route is still the best path for a good milk supply ♡♡♡

 Comment, Share and Enjoy